bigsmoke/pg_role_fkey_trigger_functions/README.md

     begin
         update test__customer
             set account_manager_role = 'test__invalid_account_manager';
+        raise assert_failure
+            using message = 'The trigger function should have gotten upset about the missing `ROLE`.';
     exception
         when foreign_key_violation then
+            assert sqlerrm = 'Unknown database role: test__invalid_account_manager';
     end;

     -- This implicitly tests that both these roles exist